- Litigation and Dispute Resolution

 Thomas W. Cranmer is a trial lawyer who concentrates his practice in civil and criminal litigation.
 With more than 35 years of courtroom experience, his practice focuses on white-collar criminal defense, complex commercial litigation and "bet-the-company" litigation.

 He is recognized as one of Michigan’s leading lawyers.
 He has been listed in the Top 10 Attorneys in every edition of Michigan Super Lawyers and he has been the highest or second highest rated attorney out of more than 42,000 Michigan attorneys for the past six years in a row.
+Recently, he was recognized by Michigan Lawyers Weekly as its Lawyer of the Year for 2014.

-Prior to joining the firm, Tom served as an Assistant Prosecuting Attorney in Oakland County, Mich., and an Assistant Chief of the Criminal Division of the United States Attorney's Office for the Eastern District of Michigan.
+Prior to joining the firm, Tom served as an Assistant Prosecuting Attorney in Oakland County, Michigan, and an Assistant Chief of the Criminal Division of the United States Attorney's Office for the Eastern District of Michigan.

 Tom has extensive experience as a leader and instructor of trial advocacy including teaching for one of the preeminent trial advocacy programs in the United States, the National Institute of Trial Advocacy.
 In addition, he has lectured and written on a wide variety of civil litigation, criminal law and evidence topics.
 He is a co-author of a Michigan treatise, Civil Trials and Evidence, a contributing author to Federal Civil Procedure Before Trial/Sixth Circuit, as well as an Adjunct Professor of Law for The Thomas M. Cooley Law School teaching Evidence.